BuildFR v0.4 · beta Request access →

 Where we sit on the map.

 Honest positioning.
-We're not the first tool in this space — we're the first one that connects evidence → spec → ship → outcome in one graph.
+We're not the first tool in this space.
+We're the first one built to connect evidence → spec → ship → outcome in one graph.

 Capability